orlandos-nl/MongoKitten/README.md

 Asynchronous operations return a future.
 NIO implements futures in the [`EventLoopFuture<T>`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) type.
 An `EventLoopFuture` is a holder for a result that will be provided later.
 The result of the future can either be successful yielding a result of `T`, or unsuccessful with a result of a Swift `Error`.
 This is the asynchronous representation of a successful `return` or a thrown error.

-If you're using [Vapor](https://vapor.codes), please refer to their [Async documentation](https://docs.vapor.codes/3.0/async/overview/).
+If you're using [Vapor 4](https://vapor.codes), please refer to their [Async documentation](https://docs.vapor.codes/4.0/async/overview/).
 Vapor's Async module provides additional helpers on top of NIO, that make working with instances of `EventLoopFuture<T>` easier.

 If you use Vapor or another Swift-NIO based web framework, *never* use the `wait()` function on `EventLoopFuture` instances.
 </details>